rcomrad/KusServer/README.md

 	/api/get/all/organisation[id,(user[name,role])]

-In order for the parentheses to work, you must select an identid column ifier for the caller object (in this example for the organization).
+In order for the parentheses to work, you must select an id column for the caller object (in this example for the organization).

 ## Insert/Update request (/api/post/<string: TableName>) | POST